GothenburgBitFactory/tw.org/content/docs/examples.md

 $ task tags
 ```

-What are all the tags I have ever u   sed?
+What are all the tags I have ever used?

 ```
 $ task rc.list.all.tags=1 tags